B2027

 Part A summary

-Part B Business Listed Major (8 units)
+Part B Major Studies (8 units)

 In Part B you must complete what we call a “major”.
 A major is a set of eight units that concentrate on a single area of study.
 You can choose your major from the following list: